Why IrelandMe

 Good to Know

-• This is a 12-hour day.
-Departure is early morning and return is evening.
-Wear layers and bring a waterproof jacket - the Atlantic coast is exposed.
+• This is a 12-hour day - departure is early morning and return is evening

-• The cliff-top paths can be windy and slippery in wet weather.
-Sturdy footwear is strongly recommended.
+• The cliff-top paths can be windy and slippery in wet weather, so sturdy footwear is strongly recommended

-• The Cliffs of Moher have no safety barriers along much of the path - stay on the marked walkways and keep children close.
+• Much of the cliff path has no safety barriers - stay on the marked walkways and keep children close

-• A window seat on the coach is worth grabbing early for the best views of the Burren and coastline.
+• Grab a window seat early for the best views of the Burren and coastline on the way out